 In the world of psychology, "exposure therapy" involves safely facing the source of your fear until it just doesn't scare you anymore.
 AI mock tests are essentially exposure therapy for students.

 By repeatedly running "low-stakes" AI simulations, the testing process becomes a boring habit rather than a terrifying event.
 You move from low-stakes practice to high-stakes simulations that mirror the final exam perfectly.
-This repetition builds muscle memory and reduces "cognitive friction"—the mental effort it takes just to navigate the test.
+This repetition builds muscle memory and reduces "cognitive friction," the mental effort it takes just to complete the test.
 Studies have even shown how AI bots in reducing speaking anxiety can make students feel more comfortable in evaluative settings.
 The same logic applies to your digital exams.

 Practical Tips for Integrating AI Mocks into Your Routine